Frequently Asked Questions

 How do I get on the General Wait List?

 Once you have had an in depth read through our website then the next step is to fill out an application.
 Due to the overwhelming volume of applications our response time has been extended.
 We anticipate getting in touch to set up an extensive phone interview within a week of your application, to get to know you, learn more about your family, previous dog experience and living situation.
-If we determine we are a good fit for one another then you will be invited to place a $1,000 non-refundable Puppy Application Fee and you will be put on the General Wait List, which means you will now be waiting for your puppy.
+If we determine we are a good fit for one another then you will be invited to place a non-refundable Puppy Application Fee and you will be put on the General Wait List, which means you will now be waiting for your puppy.
 When a litter is born we will then take names from those families on our General Wait List, so you will then be securing a spot for that specific litter.
-Once your puppy has been picked at 7 weeks of age your balance of $4,500 is due.
-Our price is also noted at the top of our Puppy Application.
+Once your puppy has been picked at 7 weeks of age your balance is due.

 Please ensure that you are ready for a puppy prior to placing a Puppy Application Fee as it is valid for 18 months.
 We are very pleased to work with our families if you are wanting to extend your wait time to a maximum of 24 months but this must be agreed to by both the breeder and the family, prior to the 18 month cut off.
 We strive to have a current wait list with active families that are excited and engaged, in order to give new families a better idea of how long it will be before they get a puppy.

 How Long is the Wait List?